rp729/06-Intro-to-Algorithms/06_Searching_Algorithms.md

+<a href="https://github.com/CyberTrainingUSAF/06-Intro-to-Algorithms/blob/master/00-Table-of-Contents.md"> Return to TOC </a>

+---

-## Searching is integral to life - we search for things all the time - or at least I do!
-As often is the case, just as it is in life, so it is in computer science and searching plays a very important role when it comes to working with data.  a  **search algorithm**  is any algorithm which solves the Search problem, namely, to retrieve information stored within some data structure, or calculated in the search space of a problem domain.
+**Searching is integral to life** - We search for things all the time; or at least I do!
+As often is the case, just as it is in life, so it is in computer science and searching plays a very important role when it comes to working with data.
+A  **search algorithm**  is any algorithm which solves the Search problem, namely, to retrieve information stored within some data structure, or calculated in the search space of a problem domain.
 Examples of such structures include but are not limited to a Linked List, an Array data structure, or a Search tree.
 The appropriate search algorithm often depends on the data structure being searched, but also on any a priori knowledge about the data.
-Searching also encompasses algorithms that query the data structure, such as the SQL SELECT command.
+Searching also encompasses algorithms that query the data structure, such as the **SQL SELECT** command.

-##
-# Linear Search Algorithm
+### Linear Search Algorithm

 The _Linear Search a_lgorithm is a simple algorithm, where each item in the list (starting from the first item) is investigated until the required item is found, or the end of the list is reached.